The Economics Network

 Finance: The Holt bubble experiment is recommended.
 The double auction on Econport is able to impress many, in particular the version for an asset market.
 During the opening of a new finance centre at Exeter we demonstrated this software and many of those in industry were hooked.
 There are also some experiments that can be used to introduce behavioural finance.
 For one, the Monty Hall experiment shows how poorly people do as individuals, but things look quite different when the game is placed in a market setting (one can refer to a Journal of Finance article on this).
 An experiment that proved popular with the students is the Being Warren Buffett experiment.
 This was developed at Wharton and we have a computerised version of it on FEELE.

 Game Theory and Decision Theory: The Rubinstein website is an ideal source for homework experiments on both topics.
 Veconlab offers some excellent experiments for game theory, but also for Bayesian learning.
 Team draft and the Hold up experiment on the FEELE site are good introductions to backward induction.
-Quick and simple hand run experiments, e.g. many of the questions used by Kahnemann and Tverski and simple experiments on one-shot 2*2 games.
+Quick and simple hand run experiments, e.g. many of the questions used by Kahneman and Tversky and simple experiments on one-shot 2*2 games.
 For repeated games one can use a repeated prisoners’ dilemma or one can play a repeated Cournot duopoly using Veconlab.

 Industrial economics: Again, this is a module for which plenty of experiments exist, for instance on Veconlab or FEELE.

 Introductory economics: The size of the lecture is crucial.
-The guessing game, a simple insurance game (see the classroom experiments site on wikiversity), and a hand-run public good game can be done with little effort.
+The guessing game, a simple insurance game (see the classroom experiments site on Wikiversity), and a hand-run public good game can be done with little effort.
 If at all possible one should run a double auction or pit market experiment to discuss market equilibrium.
 The student activity on decreasing marginal returns using tennis balls or plastic flower pots is highly recommended and can be done with a sample of students even in big lecture halls.
-A colleague of ours just ran (with some help from other staff) the international trade game (see Sutcliff’s handbook chapter (2002) on Simulations, Games and Role-play) in a group of 100 students.
+A colleague of ours just ran (with some help from other staff) the international trade game (see Sutcliffe’s handbook chapter (2002) on Simulations, Games and Role-play) in a group of 100 students.

 Which type of experiments to use (homework, hand run, computerised)?